Inveniem/nextcloud-azure-aks/addons/sftp-ws-server/README.md

 pod.
 In the example file, the `client1` volume/share is exposed.
 It will appear as `/files/client1` in the container.

+### Generating Key Pairs for Authentication
+Run `generate_jwt_rs256_keypair.sh` to save the private key to `jwt_private.pem` and the public key to `jwt_public.pem`.
+The client should be configured with the private key, and the public key should be supplied to the SFTP-WS server via Origin restrictions (see next section).

 ### Specifying Origin Restrictions
 For security reasons -- in addition to the SFTP-WS server only having access to some but not all Nextcloud volumes -- the server also only selectively exposes